 Withdrawal between Semesters (Will Not Return) and Leaves of Absence

 A student takes a leave of absence when he/she intends to return to W&M after one or two semesters away.
-A Will Not Return withdrawal is taken by a student when he/she does not intend to return to W&M. Both types of withdrawal require the completion and return of a form to the Dean of Students Office prior to the first day of classes of a semester (form available on the DOSO website).
+A Will Not Return withdrawal is taken by a student when he/she does not intend to return to W&M. Both types of withdrawal require the completion of a withdrawal form prior to the first day of classes of a semester.

-A student who is unable to complete the requirements for registered classes in a semester due to a documented medical situation may petition for a full withdrawal from the College.
-The Medical Review Subcommittee of the Committee on Academic Status reviews the student’s written request and written recommendation of a physician and/or an appropriate healthcare professional.
-Students considering this type of withdrawal should consult with a Dean of Students staff member.
-A full medical withdrawal is not counted in the College’s 10-semester rule.
+A student who is unable to complete the requirements for registered classes in a semester due to a documented medical situation may petition for a full withdrawal from the university.
+The Medical Review Subcommittee of the Committee on Academic Status reviews the student’s written request and the written recommendation of a physician and/or an appropriate healthcare professional.
+Students considering this type of withdrawal should consult with a staff member in Care Support Services.
+A full medical withdrawal is not counted in the 10-semester rule.
 A medical leave of absence applies for a withdrawal between terms.

 Administrative Academic Withdrawal (Academic Suspension)